Getting Started with SAP Commerce Cloud

 Before we begin, it is important to differentiate between the new SAP Commerce Cloud, released on the 4th of June 2018, and the previous version of SAP Commerce Cloud, which we will refer to in this document as "SAP Commerce Cloud on SAP Infrastructure".

 If you are currently using an on-premise version of SAP Commerce or you are on SAP Commerce Cloud on SAP Infrastructure, you may be wondering what has changed in the newest version of SAP Commerce Cloud.
-The following videos provide an introduction to SAP Commerce Cloud (video link) as well as a walkthrough of a lot of the self service features in SAP Commerce Cloud (video link).
+The following videos provide an introduction to SAP Commerce Cloud (video link) as well as a walkthrough of several self-service features in SAP Commerce Cloud (video link).

 If you are interested in learning how to migrate from SAP Commerce Cloud on an SAP infrastructure to a public infrastructure, please see the article "Migrate to SAP Commerce Cloud".